oneclickvirt/ecs/README_NEW_USER.md

 | | DNS Blacklist-Listed | Number already listed in DNS blacklists | Non-negative integer | Lower is better |
 | | DNS Blacklist-Other | Number returning other statuses in DNS blacklist checks | Non-negative integer | Value itself has no good or bad |

 When the ASN to which this device's IP belongs has a relatively small number of IP addresses, the traffic proportion can indicate what percentage of your network neighbors constitute genuine traffic.
-Currently, global internet traffic is roughly 70% human and 30% bot.
+Currently, global internet traffic is roughly 70% human and 30% bot (IPV4).
 If you need a comparison, use this benchmark to determine whether the ASN of your current IP has reached the internet average usage level within your country.
 For country-specific benchmark inquiries, you may use https://trafficbenchmark.spiritlhl.net/ to conduct your own searches and comparisons.

 Generally speaking, checking the usage type, company type, and security information below is sufficient.
 The security score above is only reliable when confirmed by multiple databases, so it's not a problem to skip it.
 (IDC: generally buy vps identified as this much, is normal in the data center room broadcasting the type of use)